moStard-org/applesauce/packages/docs/relays/relays.md

 The `req`, and `subscription` methods can accept an observable for the filters. this allows for you to set the filters later or update them dynamically.

 :::warning
-Make sure to use a `ReplaySubject`, `BehaviorSubject`, or the `shareReplay` operator to keep the last filters in case the relay disconnects and needs to resubscribe.
+Make sure to use a `ReplaySubject`, `BehaviorSubject`, or the `shareReplay(1)` operator to keep the last filters in case the relay disconnects and needs to resubscribe.
 :::

 ```typescript